justlovediaodiao/filebeat/README.md

 # Filebeat

 Filebeat harvest file logs by line and send to output.
+Only Linux is supported.

 **Features**: